uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 To perform computations on a dataset, one shall create a :txtref:`table` object first.
 It can be done either using a :txtref:`data-source` or directly from user-defined memory.
-The diagram shows the creation of a :txtref:`table` object `t` is created from the data provided by user (not shown on a diagram).
+The diagram shows the creation of a :txtref:`table` object `t` from the data provided by user (not shown on a diagram).
 During a table creation, an object `tm` of table metadata is created and its content is deduced from the incoming data.

 Once a table object is created, the data inside it can be accessed by its own interface or with a help of a read-only accessor as shown on the diagram.
 The